atmars77/atmars77.github.io/archive.md

 Best of the Net 2025 Nominations:
   * Issue One: "lil beast / my lil baby."
   * Issue Two: "Fantasm" and "On a Sunny Morning, I Teach My Four-Year-Old How To See My Bones From The Outside"
-  * Issue Three: "In this forest," "Where Home Resides," and "Litany of the Anthropocene."</a>
+  * Issue Three: "In this forest," "Where Home Resides," and "Litany of the Anthropocene."

 <img src="/assets/Images/S2F_IssueThree_CoverArt_Emma_Bagley.jpg"
         alt="Issue Three Cover Art"